 - Ensuring that our curriculum and learning opportunities helps pupils understand others and value diversity, promote awareness of human rights and the responsibility to uphold these.
-We ensure that resources and materials used to deliver the curriculum reflect diversity of ethnicity and race, gender and age as well as reflecting people with disabilities. - Ensuring that we promote equal opportunities for all and this to succeed at the highest possible level, removing barriers to access and participation striving to eliminate variation in outcome for different groups.
-We engage and support initiatives to remove barriers to achievement.
-In addition to the wide range of opportunities we provide for all children we promote opportunities for children who receive Pupil Premium.
+We ensure that resources and materials used to deliver the curriculum reflect diversity of ethnicity and race, gender and age as well as reflecting people with disabilities. - Ensuring that we promote equal opportunities for all and to succeed at the highest possible level, removing barriers to access and participation striving to eliminate variation in outcome for different groups.
+We engage and support initiatives to remove barriers to achievement. - Ensuring that we provide means for children to interact with people from different backgrounds and build positive relations.
+This includes links with different schools locally and nationally. - We promote and make these visible to parents by communicating to parents the activities the children take part in.

-- Ensuring that we provide means for children to interact with people from different backgrounds and build positive relations.
-This includes links with different schools locally and nationally.
-We are presently exploring meaningful international links for the school. - We promote and make these visible to parents by communicating to parents the activities the children take part in. - As a school we promote fairness and trust through our open, transparent relationships with parents.
-We do this through: - Communicating clearly about events and issues in school through the newsletter and the school website. - Inviting parents to "Sharing Assemblies" - Encouraging parents to actively participate in the life of the school through the Friends of Alverton School. - Inviting parents/carers/grandparents to come into class to listen to readers. - Holding parents consultations twice a year. - Informing parents about the curriculum through topic leaflets. - Holding Open Afternoons so parents/carers can share their children's learning. - Holding Parent Forum meetings each term for parents to raise any issues/concerns. - Responding quickly to any issues regarding misconduct, informing and involving parents as needed. - All class teachers being available to discuss any issues with parents.
+As a school we promote fairness and trust through our open, transparent relationships with parents.
+We do this through:

+- Communicating clearly about events and issues in school through the newsletter and the school website. - Inviting parents to "Sharing Assemblies" and end of term exhibitions. - Encouraging parents to actively participate in the life of the school through the Friends of Alverton School. - Inviting parents/carers/grandparents to come into class to listen to readers. - Holding parents consultations twice a year. - Informing parents about the curriculum through topic leaflets. - Responding quickly to any issues regarding misconduct, informing and involving parents as needed. - Ensuring that all class teachers being available to discuss any issues with parents.

-We will evidence our effectiveness for OFSTED by demonstrating:
+We will show that this is effective by demonstrating: